rhee1998/DL4H/README.md

   * The use of ***Clinical Information*** such as obesity and sleep apnea status to enhance classification peroformance.

-* As a result, they trained 6 different models, and their performance is shown below:
+* As a result, 6 different models were trained, and their performance is shown below:

 | Random Effects   | LSTM post-processing | AUROC               | F1 Score              |
 |:----------------:|:--------------------:|:-------------------:|:---------------------:|